iamstoick/inline-docs/README.md

 - You may come across cases where you want to exclude certain files from being parsed by `inline-docs` (eg. to avoid junk in your docs).
 - To exclude a single file, add the `/* inline-docs:ignore */` directive to the top of the file.
-- To exclude a set of files, override the patterns defined at [[Module entry point][Default options]].
+- To exclude a set of files, override the patterns defined at [Module entry point: Default options](http://joshwnj.github.io/inline-docs/#module-entry-point:default-options).

 License
 ----